Mile Moment of the Month: The Magic of the Fifth Avenue Mile

 Sydney Maree soundly beats top international field, sets still standing men's event record in inaugural year 1981

 By Bring Back the Mile

 The Fifth Avenue Mile, contested on one of the world’s most famous thoroughfares, was the brainchild of New York Road Runners Club president & impresario Fred Lebow, and the debut event was run in 1981.
-The Mile Moment of the Month presented by HOKA ONE ONE celebrates the magic of the Fifth Avenue Mile and in honor of Jenny Simpson's attempt to become the first three-time women's winner, we showcase our three favorite FAM editions.
+The Mile Moment of the Month celebrates the magic of the Fifth Avenue Mile and in honor of Jenny Simpson's attempt to become the first three-time women's winner, we showcase our three favorite FAM editions.

 September 26, 1981

 In the inaugural race, Sydney Maree (below) defeated a star-studded field, including legends Steve Scott, John Walker, Steve Cram, Eamonn Coghlan, Ray Flynn and runner-up Mike Boit by two seconds, clocking 3:47.52, still the fastest time in history of the event and one of the fastest road Miles ever, while American Leann Warren (below, right) won the women’s race in a swift 4:25.31.

 ''This race was a thank you to the American people, to American track & field officials and to the people who trusted me and allowed me to compete in international competition,'' to The New York Times, said the 25-year-old Maree, now a permanent United States resident, who concluded a brilliant first season of international competition, after having been banned in the past as a South African, and post-race was flanked by his American-born wife, Lisa. ''I wanted to show them a good show.''